FCBGP/fcbgp-protocol/draft-sidrops-wang-fcbgp-protocol.md

 FC path attribute includes the following parts:

-Flags (1 byte):
+Flags (1 octet):
-: The current value is 0b11010000, representing optional, extended-length, transitive.
+: The current value is 0b11010000, representing the FC attribute as optional, transitive, partial, and extended-length.

-Type (1 byte):
+Type (1 octet):
 : The current value is TBD, which is waiting for the IANA assignment.
+Refer to {{iana-considerations}}.

-FCList Length (2 bytes):
+FCList Length (2 octets):
 : The value is the total length of the FCList in bytes.

 FCList (variable length):
 : The value is a sequence of FCs, in order.
-The definition of the FC format is shown in {{figure2}}.
+The definition of the FC signed code format is shown in {{figure2}}.

 ~~~~
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1